LeoToso/CAMAP-Linear-Regression/README.md

-# Bayesian Multi-task Learning
+# Bayesian Priors for Multi-task Learning

-This repository includes the Python codes to implement the experimental results of the following project
+This repository includes the Python codes to implement the experimental results of the following report

-1) Meta-Learning Low-rank, and Sparse Representations from Multi-task, Non-IID, and Non-Isotropic Data for Estimation and Control: A Bayesian Coordinate-Ascent MAP Approach
+1)  Bayesian Priors for Linear Operator Recovery and Online Control

 ## Instructions